 This is a subtle DIY, by Cotton and Curls.

 I love how these bleached tie-dye jeans look, from DIBY Club.
-I would recommend researching how to neutralize the bleach as a last step to the tutorial though, or use non-chlorine RIT color remover instead,
+I would recommend researching how to neutralize the bleach as a last step to the tutorial though, or use non-chlorine RIT color remover instead, you can see how I used that on sweats in this refashion post.

 I love the colors in these paint splattered jeans over at Damask Love.